 Money and work issues (including financial infidelity) are unhealthy beliefs and behaviors that negatively impact ones financial, emotional, spiritual and relational well-being.
 If money is used to control or exploit, this forms the basis for financial betrayal.
 A related but separate issue is financial abuse.
 Controlling or exploitive behavior patterns (for either the abuser or abused) are often the result of underlying emotional and/or family influences.

-Common behaviors that are associated with financial disorders include: Impulsive financial decisions, wealth obsession, money insecurity, revolving credit card debt, chronic overspending and under-earning, hiding purchases, secret bank accounts, and unresolved relationship conflicts due to money and work.
+Common behaviors that are associated with financial infidelity includes: Impulsive financial decisions, wealth obsession, money insecurity, revolving credit card debt, chronic overspending and under-earning, hiding purchases, secret bank accounts, and unresolved relationship conflicts due to money and work.
 (Watch Financial Disorders Videos)